softwareguru/beam-summit-website/content/faq.md

 Participation in Beam Summit is completely free.
 You can register for free and watch all sesions.

 ## How can I interact with other participants?
-We will be using a slack workspace for interaction between participants.
-We will soon provide the details.
+We will be using slack to interact with speakers and other participants.
+Please join the [#beam-summit-attendees](https://the-asf.slack.com/archives/C019KUAM1A4) channel in the ASF slack workspace.
+If you need to create an account, please [click here](https://s.apache.org/slack-invite) so that you can create an account without an invitation or ASF email.

 ## Will sessions be recorded?
 All sessions will be recorded.
 They will be available in two stages with different qualities: